siemens/pydcc/README.md

 In general, the software was licensed under the [MIT License](LICENSE).
 Therefore, see the LICENSE file in the top-level directory.

 [Data examples](data) included in this repository may contain other licenses.
-Please reffer to the license decalrations within the data examples.
+Please refer to the license decalrations within the data examples.

 ## Background to DCC

 The digital calibration certificate (DCC) is the machine-readable counterpart of the previous calibration certificate.
-The DCC was releasd by the Physikalisch-Technische Bundesanstalt (PTB) [1].
+The DCC was released by the Physikalisch-Technische Bundesanstalt (PTB) [1].
 The DCC has a hierarchical structure and consists of regulated areas, whose information must meet certain requirements.
 The DCC exists in Extensible Markup Language (XML).
 ## Aim of this software library

 Python is a programming language widly used in science and cloud computing applications.
-This software library extends Python by capabilitie of handling DCC.
+This software library extends Python by capabilities of handling DCC.
 In particular, loading DCCs from XML-Files, and operating on regulated areas of the DCC.
 Regulated areas in DCC are (1) administrative data and (2) measurements results.

-For more details including API documentation concider reading the [user guide](doc/pydcc.md).
+For more details including API documentation consider reading the [user guide](doc/pydcc.md).

 Further, the [contibution guide](CONTRIBUTING.md) explains how one can contibute to this software module.